CLIUtils/CLI11/README.md

 3. The positional_mark(`--`) is encountered and there are no available positional slots in the subcommand.
 4. The subcommand_terminator mark(`++`) is encountered

-If the `immediate_callback` flag is set then all contained options are processed and the callback is triggered.
-If a subcommand with an `immediate_callback` flag is called again, then the contained options are reset, and can be triggered again.
+Prior to executed a `parse_complete_callback` all contained options are processed before the callback is triggered.
+If a subcommand with a `parse_complete_callback` is called again, then the contained options are reset, and can be triggered again.